 Flatfeet, or pronated feet, are feet that have no arches.
 In some patients, the feet are permanently fixed in a flat position.
 In others, the arches disappear only when standing.
 Many people with flatfeet live normal, active lives free of symptoms.
 Others, however, are dramatically limited by their flatfeet and require medical intervention.
-When conservative treatment measures fail, Las Vegas reconstructive foot surgery can restore arches to the feet and help eliminate symptoms caused by the foot deformity.
+When conservative treatment measures fail, Hawaii reconstructive foot surgery can restore arches to the feet and help eliminate symptoms caused by the foot deformity.

 Did you know…

 that flatfeet is one of the most common foot deformities in the U.S.?
 Approximately 60 million people in the U.S. – 1 in 4 – have the condition?
 Flatfeet can either be congenital or acquired over time and can vary in severity of ‘flatness’.
 While not all flatfeet are symptomatic, some can cause pain, muscle cramps and other complications.

 Only your foot and ankle specialist should diagnose flatfoot, but you may be able to identify signs of the condition by comparing the inside and outside heel of the insides of your athletic shoes.
 Inside heel wear that exceeds that of the outside heel may be a sign of flatfeet.
 Similarly, if your footprint resembles a block rather than the natural shape of a foot, you may have flatfeet.